SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Introduction

+In this paper, we perform further studies along the direction of drawing graphs via \minorrevise{deep learning methods.} We propose a novel Generative Adversarial Network (GAN)\cite{sgan} framework, called \modelName, to generate straight-line graph drawings.
+In essence, the proposed framework is a general solution for optimizing diverse quantitative aesthetic goals, irrespective of their differentiability.
+If there are multiple criteria of interest, \modelName\ can also flexibly optimize the layouts toward \minorrevise{a combination of them} based on pre-defined importance for each criterion.
+To optimize graph layouts toward an optimization goal without the need to \minorrevise{mathematically define aesthetic metrics}, we allow SmartGD to learn from high-quality layouts generated by itself and keep challenging the self-generated layouts during training via the self-challenging mechanism.
+Compared to existing works focusing on optimizing different criteria\cite{spx,sgd2,deepgd}, this work addresses the unique challenge of optimizing non-differentiable criteria without the need to manually define a differentiable surrogate function~\cite{sgd2} for them.

-In this paper, we conduct experiments on generating graph layouts with regard to different criteria, including minimizing edge crossing, maximizing crossing angle, minimizing stress, and optimizing a combination of multiple aesthetics.
-The effectiveness and efficiency of \modelName\ are evaluated quantitatively and qualitatively against several widely used graph drawing algorithms.
-The experimental results show that our method achieves good performance both quantitatively and qualitatively.
-In summary, our primary contribution includes: \begin{itemize} \item We propose a deep graph drawing framework, \modelName\, which learns from examples and thus can optimize the graph layouts toward any quantitative aesthetic criteria even when they are non-differentiable (e.g., edge crossing), without requiring manually crafted differentiable surrogate functions.
+To validate the proposed approach, we conduct experiments on generating graph layouts with regard to different criteria, including minimizing edge crossing, maximizing crossing angle, minimizing stress, maximizing shape-based metrics, and optimizing a combination of multiple aesthetics.
+The effectiveness and efficiency of \modelName\ are evaluated quantitatively and qualitatively against several widely used graph drawing algorithms as benchmarks.
+The experimental results show that our method achieves good performance in terms of all four aesthetics and a combination of seven aesthetics compared with the benchmark algorithms, both quantitatively and qualitatively.

-\item If the aesthetic goal cannot be described mathematically, \modelName\ can draw graphs of similar aesthetics as a collection of good layout examples which might be selected by humans based on the abstract aesthetic goal.

-\item We introduce the technique of self-challenging GAN to graph drawing and demonstrate that this can improve the quality of generated layouts significantly. \end{itemize}